 Section 1276(b)(3) of the Code authorized the Treasury Department to issue regulations providing for the method for accruing market discount on debt instruments, the principal of which is payable in more than one installment.
 Until such time as regulations are issued by the Treasury Department, some rules described in the Committee Report will apply.
-Under those rules, in each accrual period market discount on the mortgage loans should accrue, at the certificateholder's option: (1) on the basis of a constant yield method, (2) in the case of a mortgage loan issued without original issue discount, in an amount that bears the same ratio to the total remaining market discount as the stated interest paid in the accrual period, or (3) in the case of a mortgage loan issued with original issue discount, in an amount that bears to the total remaining market discount as the original issue discount accrued in the accrual period bears to the total remaining market discount as the original issue discount, in an amount that bears the same ratio to the total stated interest remaining to be paid on the mortgage loan as of the beginning of the accrual period, or (3) in the case of a mortgage loan issued with original issue discount, in an amount that bears to the total remaining market discount as the original issue discount, in an amount that bears to the total remaining market discount as the original issue discount, in the accrual period bears to the total original issue discount as the beginning of the accrual period.
+Under those rules, in each accrual period market discount on the mortgage loans should accrue, at the certificateholder's option: (1) on the basis of a constant yield method, (2) in the case of a mortgage loan issued without original issue discount, in an amount that bears the same ratio to the total remaining market discount as the stated interest paid in the accrual period bears to the total stated interest remaining to be paid on the mortgage loan as of the beginning of the accrual period, or (3) in the case of a mortgage loan issued with original issue discount, in an amount that bears the same ratio to the total remaining market discount as the original issue discount accrued in the accrual period bears to the total original issue discount remaining at the beginning of the accrual period.
 The prepayment assumption, if any, used in calculating the accrual of original issue discount is to be used in calculating the accrual of market discount.
 The effect of using a prepayment assumption could be to accelerate the reporting of the discount income.